laninsky/teaching_resources/whale_id/index.md

 [*back to the top*](index.md#what-whale-is-that)

-## What whales were they and when does this approach not work so well?
+## What whales did you find and when does this approach not work so well?
 Have a peek [here](answer_key.md) to see what our samples were, and for a discussion of when it might not work out to use mtDNA to forensically identify species.

 [*back to the top*](index.md#what-whale-is-that)